KITS, Modules, Product Post

 Conclusion

-In this guide, we’ve explored the fundamentals of DC motor control using the Arduino Uno and the L293D motor driver.
+This guide explored the fundamentals of DC motor control using the Arduino Uno and the L293D motor driver.
 You’ve learned about the components needed, how to set up Arduino Uno R3 environment, and how to write code for motor control.
 We’ve also discussed PWM speed control and provided troubleshooting tips.

 Conclusion of control DC motors with arduino uno